mjfru/mjfru/README.md

       <img src="https://raw.githubusercontent.com/devicons/devicon/ca28c779441053191ff11710fe24a9e6c23690d6/icons/postman/postman-original.svg" alt="Postman" width="40" height="40" />
     </div>

-- In my free time, I'm advancing my front-end knowledge, continuing to dive deep on all things JavaScript.
-As of November 2024, I'm continuing to review React, picking up Next.js, and utilizing Sass via coursework.
-- I am open to work and/or collaborate as a junior front-end or full-stack developer.
-I have the most experience working with React but would be eager to learn and refresh any other languages/skills.
-- As a life-long learner, I'm eager to continue to learn within the tech field and am open to employment opportunities worldwide.
+- 👨‍🏫 As a life-long learner and teacher, I'm eager to continue to learn within the tech field, consistently practicing the fundamentals and enriching my knowledge with new languages and frameworks.
-- I am bilingual (English/Japanese) and have intermediate knowledge of Swedish and German.
+- 🌏 I am a native English speaker with advanced Japanese ability and intermediate German & Swedish.
-- Please feel free to contact me on LinkedIn (link below my picture) or send me an email at mjfru201@gmail.com
+- 🖊 Please feel free to contact me on LinkedIn or send me an email at mjfru201@gmail.com.
 <!--
 **mjfru/mjfru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.